LivInTheLookingGlass/Euler/README.md

 - make c_____ will go to the c Makefile
 - make py______ will go to the python Makefile
 - make js______ will go to the javascript Makefile

+\* Windows testing is only enabled for Python and Javascript at the moment until I get configuration set up correctly for CL

+\*\* Linux testing is done on Ubuntu 14.04 for C, Python, and Javascript.
+C compilers are gcc, clang, and tcc

+\*\*\* OSX testing is done on C, Python, and Javascript.
+C compilers are gcc and clang